 Gorgonzola is a type of blue cheese from Italy.
 It’s creamy and salty with a delicious “bite” from the blue veining.
 However, you can use any blue cheese you like in this recipe, such as Roquefort (a French blue cheese that’s typically a bit sharper than Gorgonzola) or an American blue cheese.

 Pear and arugula salad with walnuts

-Toasted walnuts provide a nutty contrast to the juicy pears and cheese, while arugula (or mixed greens) and radicchio lend bitter balance.
+Toasted walnuts provide a nutty contrast to the juicy pears and cheese, although you can use these Candied Maple Pecans instead.
+Arugula (or mixed greens) and radicchio lend bitter balance.
 A few other ingredients take the salad to new heights:

 Pear salad recipe ingredients

 - Pear: You can use any pear variety you like, although I prefer Bartletts, which are juicy with thin skins.

 - Radicchio: Radicchio is a member of the chicory family and has a bitter flavor that works beautifully in this salad (you can use endive instead!).

 - Mixed Greens or Arugula: Mixed greens and/or arugula give this salad substance and color.

 - Fennel: Fennel provides a refreshing, sweet crunch.

 - Toasted Walnuts: Nuts lend a toasty, rich flavor to the salad (you can use walnuts or hazelnuts, or try these Maple Roasted Pecans!).